The END: Estimation Network Design for games under partial-decision information: Abstract

 \section{Abstract}

-Multi-agent decision problems are typically solved via distributed algorithms, where the computational burden is partitioned among a group of agents, only allowed to communicate on a peer-to-peer network.
-To cope with the limited information available, each processor is required to store a copy of certain variables, while agreement among the local copies is enforced via consensus protocols.
-This structure often leads to redundancy of the information, poor scalability with the network size, communication and memory overhead.
-In this paper, we develop a framework for the design and analysis of distributed algorithms, named \gls{END}, to systematically assign local copies only to a subset of the agents, while still ensuring consistency. \gls{END} unifies and generalizes several existing (application-specific) approaches, and leverages the original sparsity of the problem to improve efficiency and minimize redundancy.
-We illustrate the flexibility and potential of \gls{END} for several methods in the context of consensus optimization and game equilibrium seeking.
+Multi-agent decision problems are typically solved via distributed iterative algorithms, where the agents only communicate between themselves on a peer-to-peer network.
+Each agent usually maintains a copy of each decision variable, while agreement among the local copies is enforced via consensus protocols.
+Yet, each agent is often directly influenced by a small portion of the decision variables only: neglecting this sparsity results in redundancy, poor scalability with the network size, communication and memory overhead.
+To address these challenges, we develop \gls{END}, a framework for the design and analysis of distributed algorithms, generalizing several recent approaches. \gls{END} algorithms can be tuned to exploit problem-specific sparsity structures, by optimally allocating copies of each variable only to a subset of agents, to improve efficiency and minimize redundancy.
+We illustrate the \gls{END}'s potential by designing new algorithms for \gls{GNE} seeking under partial-decision information, that can leverage the sparsity in cost functions, constraints and aggregation values.
+Finally, we test numerically our methods on a unicast rate allocation problem, revealing greatly reduced communication and memory costs.